Ingredients | Additives | 01 December 2015

 3. How is the safety of food additives evaluated in Europe?

-The Codex Alimentarius Commission, a joint FAO/WHO activity which develops guidelines for food safety globally, is also drawing up new "General Standards for Food Additives" (GSFA), with the aim of establishing a harmonised, workable and indisputable international standard for world trade.
+The Codex Alimentarius Commission, a joint FAO/WHO activity which develops guidelines for food safety globally, maintains the "General Standards for Food Additives" (GSFA) database, with the aim of establishing a harmonised, workable and indisputable international standard for world trade.
 Only those additives that have been evaluated by the JECFA are included.

 Thanks to strict regulation and thorough testing, food additives can be considered safe components in our diet that are contributing to the rapid evolution of the food supply in Europe and throughout the world.

 4. How are food additives regulated in Europe?